2020 Best Colleges & Universities for Animation

 Degree: BFA in Computer Animation

-The Ringling College of Art and Design offers a BFA in Computer Animation with a focus on producing original work that affects the audience emotionally, visually, and intellectually.
+The Ringling College of Art and Design offers a BFA in Computer Animation, focusing on producing original work that affects the audience emotionally, visually, and intellectually.
 RCAD brings in visiting artists from big names in the industry and provides eight state-of-the-art computer labs for students to work in, along with a render farm.

 Rochester Institute of Technology